kemadev/kemutil/README.md

 kemutil [command] [flags]
 ```

-- Simply run `kemutil help` to see the list of available commands and their usage.
+- Simply run `kemutil help` to see the list of available commands and their usage